SCK22/trivialaugment/README.md

 # TrivialAugment

-This is the official implementation of TrivialAugment (https://arxiv.org/abs/2103.10158), as was used for the paper.
+This is a fork of the official implementation of TrivialAugment (https://arxiv.org/abs/2103.10158), as was used for the paper.
 TrivialAugment is a super simple, but state-of-the-art performing, augmentation algorithm.

 <img src="https://user-images.githubusercontent.com/9828297/155092858-c8fd382e-562d-4305-b0d6-f3404cab80f3.png" alt="overview of method" width="600"/>